emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/01-set-up-skeleton.md

     near login

-This will bring you to Axion Wallet again where you can confirm the creation of a **full-access** key.
+This will bring you to Fermi Wallet again where you can confirm the creation of a **full-access** key.
 We'll get to full-access and function-call access keys later, just know that for powerful actions like "deploy" we'll need a full-access key.
 Follow the instructions from the login command to create a key on your hard drive.
 This will be located in your operating system's home directory in a folder called `.near-credentials`.

 :::note How was a key added?
-When you typed `near login`, Axion CLI generated a key pair: a private and public key.
-It kept the private key tucked away in a JSON file and sent the public key as a URL parameter to Axion Wallet.
-The URL is long and contains other info instructing Axion Wallet to "add a full access key" to the account.
+When you typed `near login`, Fermi CLI generated a key pair: a private and public key.
+It kept the private key tucked away in a JSON file and sent the public key as a URL parameter to Fermi Wallet.
+The URL is long and contains other info instructing Fermi Wallet to "add a full access key" to the account.
 Our browser's local storage had a key (created when the account was made) that is able to do several things, including adding another key.
 It took the public key from the URL parameter, used it as an argument, and voilà: the testnet account has an additional key!
 :::

 You can see the keys associated with your account by running following command, replacing `friend.testnet` with your account name: